Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

         ncn-m# export BMC_IP=10.0.0.10
         ```

     1. Collect NCN MAC addresses for the following interfaces if they are present.
-Depending on the hardware present, not all of the following interfaces will be present.
        The collected MAC addresses will be used later in this procedure with the `add_management_ncn.py` script.

         Depending on the hardware present in the NCN, not all of these interfaces may be present.